-- Why should I take part in an exhibition?
+- Why should I take part in a business exhibition?

-- What is taking a stand at a trade show, a county show or a national exhibition likely to cost?
+- How much will a stand at a trade show or national exhibition cost?

 - Where and how often should I exhibit?

-- How far ahead should I start planning for a major show?
+- How far ahead should I start planning for a major trade show?

 - What really matters when it comes to stand location, layout and design?

-- How many people are needed on a stand?
+- How many people are needed on an event stand?

-- What is the key advice for successful exhibiting?
+- What is the key to successful exhibiting?

-- How can I capture potential customers' contact details?
+- How can I capture contact details at exhibitions?

-1. Why should I take part in an exhibition?
+1. Why should I take part in a business exhibition?

-Exhibitions can be a valuable way of meeting many valuable prospects in one place and in a short space of time.
+Exhibitions can be a valuable way to meet lots of valuable prospects in one place, and in a short space of time.
 Providing you choose the right show and plan carefully, you could lay the foundations for profitable growth in contacts and sales.

-Apart from making contacts there are other valuable benefits:
+Apart from making contacts there are other valuable benefits to attending trade shows:

-- Your team can help staff the stand and they get a chance to meet customers face-to-face as well as checking out your competition;
+- Your team can help staff the stand, giving them a chance to meet customers face-to-face as well as check out your competition.

 - You may have the opportunity to meet overseas buyers and to look for agents here and abroad.

-2. What is taking a stand at a trade show, a county show or a national exhibition likely to cost?
+2. How much will a stand at a trade show or national exhibition cost?

-- Extras include lighting, power points and furniture.
-Take your own chairs, tables, pot plants, display boards etc with you as hiring them can be pricey.
+- Extras such as lighting, power points and furniture.
+Take your own chairs, tables, display boards etc with you, as hiring them can be pricey.

 - Some venues will prevent you doing wiring or stand building without using their contracted union labour.
-If you have a self-build stand you can just rent the space.
+If you invest in a self-build stand, you can just rent the space.

-- New sales literature may need to be printed.
+- Sales literature may need to be printed.

-- You may want to run competitions to encourage visitors to stop.
+- You may want to run special offers or competitions to encourage visitors to stop.

-- Accommodation can be expensive near big venues.
-Book early and be prepared to travel some distance.
+- Travel, food and hotel expenses for you and your staff.
+Accommodation can be expensive near big venues during a show, so book early and be prepared to travel some distance.

-- Staff time and training, including setting up the stand and breaking it down after the show.
+- Finally, budget for staff time and training, including setting up the stand and breaking it down after the show, and following up leads.

-Public or consumer shows usually generate instant cash; at trade shows the real selling is done after the show with follow-up sales calls and visits.
+Public or consumer shows usually generate instant cash through on-the-spot sales.
+At trade shows, the real selling is done after the show, with follow-up sales calls and visits.

-Bear in mind that there is often a surprisingly long lead time between making first contact and an order being secured, so measuring cost-effectiveness has to take a long-term view.
+Bear in mind that there is often a surprisingly long lead time between making first contact and an order being secured, so any measure of cost-effectiveness has to take a long-term view.

 4. Where and how often should I exhibit?